LG G6 Australian Release Happening A Day Before Samsung Galaxy S8’s Launch?

 Moreover, it will be live via Samsung’s official website, as shown in a teaser video, which also confirmed that a new smartphone will be unveiled, or rather, will be “unboxed” at the event.
 Watch the teaser below.

-According to release date grapevines, the Samsung Galaxy S8 will officially hit the shelves on April 21 and pre-orders will be accepted commencing April 10.
-Recent reports have also revealed that the Samsung Galaxy maker has already begun the mass production for the S8.
+According to release date grapevines, the Samsung Galaxy S8 will officially hit the shelves on April 21 and pre-orders will be accepted beginning on April 10.
+Recent reports have also revealed that the Samsung Galaxy maker has already begun mass production for the S8.

 “The company’s manufacturing operation in Vietnam is apparently already producing large volumes of the upcoming pair of Android flagships and is expected to manufacture 4.7 million units over the course of this month,” a separate post on Android Headlines explained.
 In April, Samsung Galaxy S8’s production will reportedly increase to be able to manufacture 7.8 million units.